hubertlepicki/handbook/benefits/health-insurance.md

 ## Vision Plan

 We do not have a separate vision plan, but our medical insurance has basic vision benefits.

+You can receive discounts on glasses and contacts at Davis Vision through BCBS or at VSP through Principal Dental.
+Info below.

 ## Changing Information